Search analytics reports

 The metrics included in the summary are:

-The number of searches recorded within the current timeframe.
+Number of searches recorded within the current timeframe.

-The number of result clicks made during this period.
+Number of result clicks made during this period.

-The top segment where the most number of searches originated.
+The top segment where the most searches originated.
 The segment is inferred from the user’s IP address, which is compared with a database of public information known about IP addresses.
 The segment information can include information such as the derived organisation name and industry segment (such as higher education or finance).

 The period of time covered by the analytics reports can be adjusted using the timeframe control located at the top right hand corner of the screen.

-The menu allows selection from a set of pre-defined relative time frames, or specification of a custom time period.
+The menu allows selection from set a of pre-defined relative time frames, or specification of a custom time period.

 The analytics updates automatically when the time frame is changed.

 Clicking on the compare button allows you to define a second time frame.
 This allows for graphs to be produced that compare the analytics over the different time frames.